micholi/micholi.github.io/_posts/2018-05-28-sinatra_project_tv_watchlist.markdown

 The first day and a half went pretty smoothly.
 I spent time thinking through what databases I'd need and what fields they should include as well as which models I'd have to build and how they'd relate to each other.
 I also created some placeholder erb files so that I could test the RESTful routes I was adding to my controllers just to make sure everything was linking as intended.

 Despite my planning, I spent a good part of day 3 working through one roadblock after another.
 There were several issues, but the biggest one was related to some functionality I planned to include.
-In addition to the basic Create, Read, Udate, Delete requirements specified in the project, I wanted to enable the following: allow the user to add another user's show to their watchlist and then later remove that show from their watchlist without permanently deleting it.
+In addition to the basic Create, Read, Update, Delete requirements specified in the project, I wanted to enable the following: allow the user to add another user's show to their watchlist and then later remove that show from their watchlist without permanently deleting it.
 This added an extra layer of complexity and I needed to re-work a few things before I could continue.

 **Database Changes**